 4. A boss is not sensitive to the needs of his employees, a leader is understanding:

 One of the chief things which distinguishes a boss from a leader is that a leader is ever sensitive and understanding to the needs of the employees whereas a boss is someone who is often insensitive and never bothers to go into the heart of things.
 A leader is someone who is marked by a great amount of humanitarian and humane feeling.

-5. A boss is dispensable in a company, leaders are indispensible:
+5. A boss is dispensable in a company, leaders are indispensable:

 6. A boss instills fear whereas a leader generates a great deal of enthusiasm:

-Bosses ensure that people do not feel good about themselves else it might lead to over confidence.
-It is rather unfortunate that boss’s usually use negative reinforcement, where as leaders make use of positive reinforcement.
+Bosses ensure that people do not feel good about themselves else it might lead to overconfidence.
+It is rather unfortunate that boss usually uses negative reinforcement, whereas leaders make use of positive reinforcement.

 7. A boss is not approachable; a leader is easy to talk to:

 A mark of a good leader is that it is always easy to go and talk to him.
 He makes it a point to offer good advice and lend a helping hand when necessary.
 A boss is someone who has this great aura about him, so much so that people feel scared and intimidated to talk to such a person.

 A leader’s door is always open and people feel a sense of calm once they have poured their heart out to the leader.
 A leader does not give the impression that he is a superior being, a boss, on the other hand, acts like it is beneath him to speak to other regular employees.

 8. A boss speaks in terms of ‘I, me and myself’, a leader says ‘We and us’